bfontaine/wordle-it-no-limit/README.md

 Dizionari presi da https://github.com/napolux/paroleitaliane e https://github.com/sigmasaur/AnagramSolver

 # English

+This is a fork of Par🇮🇹le that removes the daily game limit.
+Original README:

 An italian version of https://powerlanguage.co.uk/wordle/.
 Waiting from official approval (if not approved this will be taken down): https://twitter.com/pietroppeter/status/1477993203425030144?s=20